MyPureCloud/terraform-provider-genesyscloud/docs/resources/flow.md

 subcategory: ""
 description: |-
   Genesys Cloud Flow
-  NOTE: This component is currently in beta.
-If you are interested in participating in the beta, please contact Becky Powell (becky.powell@genesys.com) to be added to the beta.
-If you attempt to use this resource and you are not part of the beta program, your flow deploy will fail with HTTP status 403, no permissions.
 ---
 # genesyscloud_flow (Resource)

 Genesys Cloud Flow

-**NOTE: This component is currently in beta.
-If you are interested in participating in the beta, please contact Becky Powell (becky.powell@genesys.com) to be added to the beta.
-If you attempt to use this resource and you are not part of the beta program, your flow deploy will fail with HTTP status 403, no permissions.**

 ## API Usage
 The following Genesys Cloud APIs are used by this resource.
 Ensure your OAuth Client has been granted the necessary scopes and permissions to perform these operations: